-Glycosyltransferase enzymes can glycosylate almost any molecule that has appropriate side groups.
-Normally the enzymes work regio-specifically, removing the need for side group blocking.
-And in many cases, stereo-specifically or with a several different sugars (glucose, galactose, xylose, glucuronic acid, rhamnose etc.).
+Glycosyltransferase enzymes (ours are derived from plants) can glycosylate almost any molecule that has the right side groups.
+Enzymes can work without any need to block side groups.
+Many of them will work stereo-specifically or with a several different sugars (glucose, galactose, xylose, glucuronic acid, rhamnose etc.).

-Allow novel molecules to be created – with potentially novel utilities and refreshed IP
+Created novel molecules – with potentially novel utilities and refreshed Intellectual property

 Improve scalability of production

 Di-glycosylation is the attachment of additional of sugar molecules to sugars which are already attached to a small molecule.

 These structures are plentiful in nature and include Stevia sweeteners, anthocyanin colorants and saponins.
 Physicochemical properties and biological activities change with every sugar added.
 So, with each primary sugar containing multiple glycolysablehydroxy groups the combinatorial space is almost endless.

 For example the Stevia sweetener Rebaudioside M has two primary glucose molecules attached and four secondary glucoses attached to these (see illustration below), with a mixture of 1,2- and 1,3-bonds.
 Rebaudioside M is a better sweetener than all other rebaudiosides.

 Some UGT enzymes are specifically good at di-glycosylating hydroxy group 2 of the primary sugar, others work on group 3 or group 6, creating 1,2-, 1,3- or 1,6-bonds.
 GLY-Kit includes examples of all of these enzymes.